Pittsford, New York: Emergency response

-The Pittsford Volunteer Fire Department, staffed by volunteers, provides fire protection, rescue, and non-transport emergency medical services for the town.
+The Pittsford Volunteer Fire Department consists of about 75 members who respond to roughly 800 calls per year providing fire protection, rescue, and non-transport emergency medical services for the town.
 There are two fire stations, one of which is located in the village.

-The Pittsford Volunteer Ambulance provides Basic Life Support with trained Emergency Medical Technicians.
-Advanced Life Support services are provided by the Southeast Quadrant Mobile Critical Care Unit (SEQ MCCU).
+Pittsford Volunteer Ambulance provides basic life support and advanced life support with trained emergency medical technicians and paramedics.